5 Steps to Get Ahead and Stay Ahead of Application Vulnerabilities

 So, what do you do now?
 You can guess which ones are dangerous, eliminate broad swaths of data, throw darts, or have your analysts “use their intuition” to essentially guess what merits their limited bandwidth.
 None of these inspire confidence that your security posture is adequate or robust.

-The AppSOC Security Guide provides a framework to effectively close this gap, eliminate the noise, and accurately prioritize the limited number of critical issues that must be addressed immediately.
+The AppSOC Security Guide provides a framework to effectively close this gap, eliminate the noise, and accurately prioritize the limited number of critical issues that must be addressed immediately through continuous vulnerability management.

 These steps are based on logical processes that you may already attempt manually or with spreadsheets.
 But manual processes usually don’t keep up, and brute force crunching of data through spreadsheets and late-night coffee is not a recipe for success.